tilucast/fullstack-graphql-frmasters/README.md

 ## What you'll need
 * Node version >= 6

-## Solutions
+## Before you read
-The solution branch has the completed course fo reference.
-There is no one way to finish this course.
-`git checkout solution`
+Only the api is done.